DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc G - Lady Wachter's Wish.md

 <p><strong><em>Burning Punch.</em></strong> <em>Melee weapon attack:</em> +8 to hit, reach 5 ft., one target. <em>Hit:</em> 8 (1d4 + 5) bludgeoning damage plus 2 (1d4) fire damage, and Izek can push the target up to 5 ft. away.
 On a critical hit, the target must also succeed on a DC 16 Constitution saving throw or be dazed until the start of Izek’s next turn.
 (That creature can move or take one action on its turn, not both.
 It also can’t take a bonus action or a reaction.)</p>
 <p><strong><em>Flaming Wave.</em></strong> A wave of flames sweeps out from Izek in a line that is 60 feet long and 5 feet wide.
 Each creature in the line must make a DC 13 Dexterity saving throw or take 11 (2d10) fire damage.
 The fire ignites flammable objects in the area that aren't being worn or carried.</p>
 <h3>Bonus Actions</h3>
 <p><strong><em>Flame Burst.</em></strong> Izek slams his battleaxe into the ground, causing a torrent of flames to swirl around him.
-Each creature within 10 feet must make a DC 13 Dexterity saving throw or take 11 (2d10) fire damage.</p>
+Each creature within 5 feet must make a DC 13 Dexterity saving throw or take 7 (2d6) fire damage.</p>
 <p><strong><em>Explosive Blast.</em></strong> A bright streak flashes from Izek’s clawed hand to a point he chooses within 90 feet and then blossoms with a low roar into an explosion of flame.
-Each creature in a 10-foot-radius sphere centered on that point must make a DC 13 Dexterity saving throw.
-A target takes 9 (2d8) fire damage on a failed save, or half as much damage on a successful one.
+Each creature in a 5-foot-radius sphere centered on that point must make a DC 13 Dexterity saving throw.
+A target takes 7 (2d6) fire damage on a failed save, or half as much damage on a successful one.
 A target that fails the save is also knocked prone.
 The fire spreads around corners.
 It ignites flammable objects in the area that aren't being worn or carried.</p>
 <h3>Reactions</h3>
 <p>Izek can take up to three reactions per round, but only one per turn.</p>
 <p><strong><em>Hot Pursuit.</em></strong> In response to taking damage from an attack or spell, Izek propels himself forward with a jet of crackling flames, moving up to 30 feet without provoking opportunity attacks.
-He can then immediately make a burning punch attack against a creature within range.</p>
+He can then immediately make a <strong><em>burning punch</em></strong> attack against a creature within range.</p>
 <p><strong><em>Cinder Sparks.</em></strong> In response to taking damage from a melee attack, Izek causes the air around him to burst with swirling cinders.
-The attacker must succeed on a DC 13 Constitution saving throw or take 2 (1d4) fire damage and be blinded until the start of Izek's next turn.</p>
+The attacker must succeed on a DC 13 Constitution saving throw or take 2 (1d4) fire damage and be blinded until the end of its next turn.</p>
 <p><strong><em>Retaliatory Burn (1/round).</em></strong> In response to taking damage from a melee attack made with a metal weapon, Izek causes the object to glow red-hot until the start of his next turn.
-Any creature in physical contact with the weapon immediately takes 9 (2d8) fire damage and must succeed on a DC 13 Constitution saving throw or drop the weapon if it can.
+Any creature in physical contact with the weapon immediately takes 4 (1d8) fire damage and must succeed on a DC 13 Constitution saving throw or drop the weapon if it can.
 If it doesn’t drop the object, it has disadvantage on attack rolls and ability checks until the start of Izek’s next turn.</p>
 </div>

 While he is poisoned in this way, treat Izek’s passive Wisdom (Perception) score as 8.